-Dr. Kay's adjustable bath stool is one of the best shower chairs on the market today, as it comes with an ergonomic design and easy installation.
+Dr. Kay's adjustable bath and shower stool is one of the best shower chairs on the market today, as it comes with an ergonomic design and easy installation.
 Aside from being lightweight, this shower seat can also fit in small bathrooms and even tubs.
-The non slip plastic feet also guarantees safety for the elderly.
+The nonslip plastic feet also guarantee safety for the elderly.

 The Carousel Sliding Transfer Bench premium padded swivel shower chair is ideal for seniors and even those with mobility issues.
 The armrests can be rotated 360 degrees, allowing users to move in and out of the tub even without coming down from the bench.

 In addition to this, the armrests are padded and can be locked, ensuring the comfort and safety of the user.

-One of the Platinum Health Deluxe’s notable features is its stain-proof color of white and gray.
-It’s one of the best shower models that use polyurethane for the padding, making it easier to clean as it doesn’t retain water.
+One of Platinum Health Deluxe's notable features is its stain-proof color of white and gray.
+It's one of the best shower models that use polyurethane for the padding, making it easier to clean as it doesn't retain water.

-This model is recommended for small bathrooms or those looking for a bath chair that will not take too much space.
+This model is recommended for small bathrooms or those looking for a bath chair for seniors that will not take too much space.
 The AquaTeak bench is aesthetically appealing because of its wood finish.
 Even though it is made of wood, it has no water retention.
-The base of each foot has also features non slip rubb grips, providing both stability and balance.
+The base of each foot has also featured non-slip rubber grips, providing both stability and balance.

 Bath chairs are heaven-sent for the elderly and even those who have mobility problems given how they provide comfort and safety while in the bathroom.

-Given the various types of shower seats on the market, choosing one can be quite daunting.
+Given the various types of shower seats with arms on the market, choosing one can be quite daunting.
 Thinking about features like size, height, material, and other features in relation to the size of your bathroom is quite a challenge.
 Fortunately, the experts here at Senior Strong can help you with your decision.
-Call us and figure out which shower seat is the best option for you today.
+Contact us and figure out which senior care product you need today.